U.S. Renal Care Requests Biden Administration Expand COVID-19 Vaccine Distribution to Dialysis Facilities

 [1] ERA-EDTA Council, ERACODA Working Group, Chronic kidney disease is a key risk factor for severe COVID-19: a call to action by the ERA-EDTA, Nephrology Dialysis Transplantation, Volume 36, Issue 1, January 2021, Pages 87–94, https://doi.org/10.1093/ndt/gfaa314

-SOURCE U.S. Renal Care Inc.
+SOURCE U.S. Renal Care, Inc.

 Related Links